gamemanual0/gm0/source/docs/common-mechanisms/active-intake/types-of-intakes.rst

       Compliant Wheel
          A compliant wheel is a flexible rubber wheel that is primarily used for intakes.
 These are **NOT** designed for use in drivetrains.

          The available bore options vary depending on the vendor.
-As with the compliant wheels, durometer (hardness of rubber) affects both traction and longevity, sacrificing one for the other.
+As with standard wheels, durometer (hardness of rubber) affects both traction and longevity, sacrificing one for the other.
 However, in the case of intakes, a lower durometer is recommended to have maximum grippiness for intaking game elements.

          Durometer refers to the hardness of rubber.
 Having a high durometer translates to a harder rubber surface, more durability, but less traction.
 A low durometer means a softer rubber, worse durability, but improved traction.